rgmatute/hiring-team-logistica/README.md

 #### Inventory management requirements:

 1) Authentication
-	- by a email and password
+	- by email and password
 	- a demo user must be provided
 	- no authorization rules must be added, the demo user has all the abilities